A few facts about the Boii tribe

 A 10th century Eastern Roman Emperor, Constantine VII, describes the settlement of Serbs in Balkans, in the early 6th century AD, in the following manner:

-So, the Boii tribe, that was Gaulish and not Slavic, moved from a modern-day Serbia to Bohemia, because they were pushed away by the Romans BUT, some 6 centuries later, when Avars had crushed Romans, Serbs, that are Slavs and not Gauls, settle down in Serbia, from that same Bohemia?
+So, the Boii tribe, that was Gaulish and not Slavic, moved from a modern-day Serbia to Bohemia, because they were pushed away by the Romans.
+But, some 6 centuries later, when Avars had crushed Romans, Serbs, that are Slavs and not Gauls, settled down in Serbia, from that same Bohemia?
 Does that make any sense??

-Did Heraclius just thought that it would be funny to play with words and settle Serbs in Serbia because it is a similar sounding word??Who knows.
-(Even though in this exact place Old Church Slavonic was first defined less than 3 centuries later) But there is also another toponym, attested in Ptolemy’s Geography from the 2nd century AD.
-Serbinium.
-We do not know how much before 2nd century AD Serbinium was founded but it surely had to be of significant size to end up Ptolemy’s map.
-This place is situated in the modern-day Republic of Srpska, in the very region of Pannonia where the Boii thrived.
+Did Heraclius just think that it would be funny to play with words and settle Serbs in Serbia because these are similar sounding words?
+Who knows.
+(Even though in this exact place Old Church Slavonic was first defined less than 3 centuries later) But there is also another toponym, attested in Ptolemy’s Geography from the 2nd century AD – Serbinium.
+We do not know how much before the 2nd century AD Serbinium existed, but it surely had to be of significant size to end up Ptolemy’s map.
+Its location was in the modern-day Republic of Srpska, in the very region of Pannonia where the Boii thrived.

 As we will see later, there could be some truth in this.
-But that will have to be a subject of another post.
+But that will have to be the subject of another post.
 Here I just wanted to introduce you to the mysterious Boii tribe and their strange relationship with Serbs.

 But maybe this is not a bad moment to mention an event which caused a great debate recently.
-Namely, less than a year ago, when Serbian PM visited Israeli PM Benjamin Netanyahu, the later gave a speech which began with words that
+Namely, when Serbian PM visited Israeli PM Benjamin Netanyahu, the later gave a speech which began with words that

 So what is the deal here, did Mr. Netanyahu just made lapsus not knowing the basic history, or he wanted to tell us something more?
 The Roman Republic lasted from 509 BC to 27 BC, but he also clearly mentions “thousands of years.”
-Celtic invasion of Italy described above took place somewhere in the middle of this period.
+The Celtic invasion of Italy described above took place somewhere in the middle of this period.